Deniz-Jasa/Nifty-Mountains-Project/README.md

 This program finds the paths in an iterative method using 3 different algorithms, a greddy algorithm, an improved greddy alogirthm, and the floyd-marshall algorithm.

-This project is based on and solve the Standford Mountain Climb Project http://nifty.stanford.edu/2016/franke-mountain-paths/
+This project is based on and solves the Standford Mountain Climb Project http://nifty.stanford.edu/2016/franke-mountain-paths/

 ![coloredMap](https://user-images.githubusercontent.com/46465622/95269298-1f6d9280-0807-11eb-818e-4466ac9a90b3.jpg)